Rajesh2015/ml-boilerplate/README.md

     return l

 ## How to Use
+Set HOST_IP=your host IP address in \.env file. (annoying, I know, will fix).

-Firstly, download [Docker desktop](https://www.docker.com/products/docker-desktop) and follow its instructions to install it.
+Download [Docker desktop](https://www.docker.com/products/docker-desktop) and follow its instructions to install it.
 This allows us to start using Docker containers.

 Create a local copy of this repository and run